 Please note: You may wish to arrive a day or two earlier in order to adjust to the altitude.
 Pre tour accommodation can be booked upon request.

-Overnight: Sacred Valley | Breakfast
+Overnight: Cusco | Breakfast

-Overnight: Inca Trail (camping) | Breakfast x 3, Lunch x 3, Dinner x 3
+Overnight: Inca Trail (Camping) | Breakfast x 2, Lunch x 3, Dinner x 3

-Overnight: Cuzco | Breakfast
+Overnight: Cusco | Breakfast

 Prices & Dates

-Prices shown are per person travelling.
-'Twin/Double' prices per person apply when there are 2 people travelling, sharing a room.
-The 'Single supplement' applies to travellers who would like the comfort of their own room (on all or many of the tour nights) and needs to be added to the 'Twin/Double' price.Read More
+Prices shown are per person when there are 2 persons sharing a room.
+The 'Single supplement' applies for single travellers who require their own room and needs to be added to the per person price.Read More

 The hotels listed below are ones which we frequently use on this tour.
-We reserve the right to substitute these hotels to ones of a similar standard when necessary.
+We reserve the right to substitute these hotels to ones of a similar standard.